 Do I have to be musical?No!
 Our teachers will make you feel welcome whatever your musical ability.

-Do I have to sing along?We love it when our customers join in and your children benefit from hearing the sound of a familiar voice, no matter how good or bad!
-However, current Government Guidelines don't allow for sing-along activities so for the time being our classes are directed and sung by the teacher only.
-Customers may enjoy our songs at home by purchasing our class specific download albums or books - all available from our online shop.
+Do I have to sing along?We love it when families sing along and your children will benefit from hearing the sound of a familiar voice, no matter how good or bad!
+But – there is no pressure to sing because listening, watching and playing the instruments will keep you and your child busy enough!
+Customers may enjoy our songs at home by purchasing our class specific download albums or books - all available from our online shop

 Can I opt out of the membership fee?No, our online club is designed to support the learning experience of children at our regular classes and is a popular go-to places between classes to enjoy making Monkey Music at home.